Grant Proposal Components Offered by the National Dropout Prevention Center

 An “all systems on board” approach provides alignment and change required for a school and community to work together in making sure all students graduate.
 Learn about how this has happened in many communities and their remarkable results in graduation rates.

-Individualized instruction is often the solution to a disengaged student’s barrier to successful high school completion.
-Learn how you can individualize instruction to recapture disengaged students and increase your graduation rate.
+Personalized learning strategies are often the solution to a disengaged student’s barrier to successful high school completion.
+Learn how you can individualize instruction for personalized learning to recapture disengaged students and increase your graduation rate.

 - Service Learning